cucapra/dahlia/docs/cpp-runnable.md

 ## Data Format

 We use the [JSON](https://www.json.org/) format to pass in data to the compiled executable.
-The types in Fuse directly map to JSON data elements:
+The types in Dahlia directly map to JSON data elements:

 - **Numeric Types**: While the JSON standard only allows for `double`s, the parsing library correctly casts double into input types.
 As noted before,